armijnhemel/compliance-scripts/copyright-statements/README.md

 The 'develop' branch is the most up to date and is the branch that should be used.

+This script is license under the GNU GPL 3 license.

+SPDX-Identifier: GPL-3.0-only.

 # Running the script

 You can find the help for the program by running the following command: